Old Town Trail

 Leicester Cathedral’s South façade features a family of six grotesque creatures with links to Leicester’s history and culture.
 Grotesques are comical or distorted figures and can feature on buildings.

-The cinquefoil is a symbol representing a five petaled flower.
+The cinquefoil is a symbol representing a five petalled flower.
 It holds significant importance in the story of Leicester and Leicestershire.

 Originally from the arms of Robert de Beaumont, the first Earl of Leicester in the Middle Ages.
 The cinquefoil, also known as a five-leafed flower, is a prominent feature on the city’s coat of arms and is also included in the county’s flag.
 It has been a recognised symbol of Leicestershire for centuries.